Locations:

 A note from Cleveland Clinic

-Learning you have a rare form cancer might launch a flood of emotions, from feeling afraid and anxious to feeling angry.
+Learning you have a rare form of cancer like fibrosarcoma might launch a flood of emotions, from feeling afraid and anxious to feeling angry.
 Think about giving yourself some time to let those feelings flow.
-Doing that might help you to move on to next steps, such as helping your friends and family understand your diagnosis and how they can support you.
+Doing that might help you move on to the next steps, such as helping your loved ones understand your diagnosis and how they can support you.
 If you’re feeling stuck or trapped in an emotional riptide, ask your healthcare provider for help.
-They understand what you’re going through and will be able to help you stay focused on your health.
+They can recommend resources and strategies to help you stay focused on your health.

 Medically Reviewed